 Hollow Tree – inspired by the iconic landmark in Stanley Park, Vancouver – an 800 year old Western Red Cedar tree, the provincial tree of British Columbia.
 As a former forester planting trees throughout the mountains and valleys of the Pacific Northwest, she discovered her passion for trees; the sanctuary they provided, the scents they gave off, the inspiration they created.
 She spent many years exploring the forests in British Columbia and has gathered her stories and articulated them in an art form, creating a line of pure beautiful candles.

 Hollow Tree scents are distilled in Grasse, France – the birthplace of scent, to provide the ultimate olfactory experience.
-She worked with exquisite French perfumers in Grasse, France to mix memories of the forest into scents.
+For years, she has been working with exquisite French perfumers in Grasse, France to mix memories of the forest into scents.

 And every Hollow Tree candle is a living example of that art.
-Using a proprietary blend of premium coconut wax, each candle is hand-poured in studio located in Whistler, British Columbia.
+Using a ‘proprietary’ blend of premium coconut wax, each candle is hand poured in her studio located in Whistler, British Columbia.
 Hollow Tree candles have a burn time of up to 60 hours.
 To ensure this, their wicks are made of the finest cotton so they burn cleaner and longer.

-Nestled in the coastal mountains of British Columbia, Hollow Tree’s hand pours each candle in their elegant, custom-made candle jars.
-A custom ceramic jar vessel was designed to glow, to represent life in logging and planting camps in the rugged coastal forests of British Columbia, celebrating our muse: The Pacific Northwest.
+Nestled in the coastal mountains of British Columbia, Hollow Tree’s hand pours each candle in their elegant, custom jars which are made in studio in Whistler.
+The ceramic jar is designed to represent life from her forestry work in logging and planting camps within the rugged coastal forests of British Columbia, where she celebrates her muse: The Pacific Northwest.

 Walk On Forest Floors, Dance Barefoot In The Rain